-Evidence that music changes schools and has a major impact on education and wellbeing.
+Evidence shows that music changes schools and has a major impact on education and wellbeing.
 Any doubts?
 Our guests will convince you otherwise…

 Jimmy Rotheram, musician and Music Coordinator at Feversham Primary Academy and Anita Holford who is a freelance writer and communications practitioner, specialising in helping music and arts organisations to communicate the value and impact of what they do.